brucehart/codex-prompts/commit.md

 ---
 description: Commit changes and push
 argument-hint: FILES=<paths> BRANCH=<branch>
 ---

-Commit $FILES to $BRANCH with a detailed commit message.
+Commit $FILES to $BRANCH with a detailed commit message, then push the branch.

 If $FILES is not specified, commit all pending changes in the repo.

-If $BRANCH is not specified, use the current branch.
+If $BRANCH is not specified, use the current branch; otherwise check out $BRANCH before committing and pushing.